(Last Updated On: May 24, 2018)

 Introducing Roberto Quirk – Virtuoso and Procrastinator Extraordinaire

 Roberto gazed at his “striking” image in the mirror but although he could scarcely see himself in the faint, hazy light coming from the corridor, he thought to himself, “what a handsome man!
-There are just no words to describe how I look right now.
-I hope Monica intends to keep herself looking great, the other ladies are looking and who can blame ’em?”
+I hope Monica will try to keep herself looking great; other women are looking at me and who can blame them?”
 Roberto hummed cheekily as though he were singing a song.

 “Dear, are you sure you can see well in there?
 I told you it’s too dark to dress properly, Roberto.”

 “I told you, yes, honey!”
 He was a little annoyed by the question.
 He knew where this was leading and he wasn’t in the mood for an argument now.
 Tonight is a special night.
 He was the opening act for the President’s Ball.

 “You still have that proud, stubborn streak, don’t you,” she said.
 She couldn’t take it anymore.
 She had tried her best to be understanding but her patience had run out.

 Procrastination and Relationships – How It Affects Others

 Monica was Roberto’s darling and very supportive wife, but she was known to be quite forthright in her conversations.
 She knew how Roberto liked to procrastinate and had mentioned to him to replace the faulty fluorescent bulb in their bedroom.
 This was three weeks ago.
 “Roberto…” she would gently say every day.
 She understood well that Roberto never liked to be told the same thing twice but she had mastered the art of getting around this.
 She just had to craft her tone not to imply any hint of judgment for his lack of effort.
 “Did you get around to changing that light as yet?”
 For which his reply had become a daily routine.
 This time, the strain in Monica’s voice was noticeable.
 She was tired of walking on eggshells.